top of page

 Weeding

-To naturally combat weeds, we use mulch and trailing nasturtium to cover the soil.
+To naturally combat weeds and add organic matter to our soil, we rely heavily on straw mulch and trailing nasturtium to cover the soil.
 For weeds that push through, we hand weed only.
 Our dahlias are never sprayed with toxic herbicides.

 IMG_3990.jpeg